My father would tell me, “Baboo, keep quiet. Don’t tell people about your dreams. Show them.”

 “Baboo, don’t tell me.
 Show me.”

-Keep your goals to yourself and only share it with those who will nurture you along your journey.
-It’s a sure way to remain focused and resilient for the long run.
+Keep your goals to yourself and only share them with those who will nurture you along your journey.
+It’s a sure way to remain focused and resilient in the long run.